siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 - [StateEvent](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/state/StateEvent.java) (Subtype of [ComplexEvent](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/ComplexEvent.java))

     This is used in joins, patterns and sequences queries when we need to associate events of multiple streams, tables, windows or aggregations together.
-    This contains a `timestamp`, a collection of `StreamEvent`s representing different streams, tables, etc, that are used in the query, and an `Object[]` to contain `outputData` values that is needed for query output.
+    This contains a `timestamp`, a collection of `StreamEvent`s representing different streams, tables, etc, that are used in the query, and an `Object[]` to contain `outputData` values that are needed for query output.
-    The `StreamEvent`s within the `StateEvent`, and the `StateEvent` themselves can be chained by linking each other with the `next` property in them.
+    The `StreamEvent`s within the `StateEvent` and the `StateEvent` themselves can be chained by linking each other with the `next` property in them.

 **Event Chunks**